Last Updated on June 30, 2020 by Audrey Scott

 And in Ethiopia, there's certainly no shortage of that.

 Our experiences above were from the G Adventures Ethiopia Highlights Tour.
-If you plan to book this or another tour with G Adventures, please consider starting the process by clicking on the ad below.
+If you plan to book this or another tour with G Adventures, please consider starting the process by clicking on one of the links above.
 The price stays the same to you and we earn a small commission.
 Thank you!